trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 To create a vocabulary out of recipes texts we will use [tf.keras.preprocessing.text.Tokenizer](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/text/Tokenizer).

 We also need to come with some unique character that will be treated as a _stop-character_ and will indicate the end of a recipe.
-We need it for recipes generation afterwards since without this stop-character we won't know where is the end of a recipe that we're generating.
+We need it for recipe generation afterwards since without this stop-character we won't know where the end of a recipe that we're generating is.

 ```python
 STOP_SIGN = '␣'